z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 newB = 255 - 255 x 85.10/100 = 38
 ```

 We can call this in the head section of our base template to load the favicon.
-The fol- lowing listing shows the code for this.
+The following listing shows the code for this.

 {{< details title="Listing 6.36  Loading the favicon (layouts/modern/baseof.html)" open=true >}}
 ```html